All Episodes

 It's extremely effective.

-And so once they do that, you can ask them, because the alien inevitably ends up in the bad pile.
+And so once they do that, you can ask them, because the alien inevitably ends up with a bad pile, why do you like this one in the good pile?

-She kept turning it over and saying she just couldn't look at it and she'd cry and so forth and so on.
+She kept turning it over and saying she just couldn't look at it.

 And the third part of the test is I'll ask the child to make up a story.

-I'll tell them I really love stories and I bet you can make up a good story and a silly story or a scary story or a funny story.
+I'll tell them I really love stories, and I bet you can make up a good story and a silly story or a scary story or a funny story.

-And I pick out the Ninja Turtle or whatever they liked and you start with the story there and then I take out the alien picture and have them make up a story.
+And then I take out the alien picture and have them make up a story.

-And of course that again is a wonderful way to elicit real events And it gives you a lot of insight into how to then go about helping the child cope with these experiences.
+And it gives you a lot of insight into how to then go about helping the child cope with these experiences.

 art bell